super-, supra-, sur-

 so you can see more of Mickey Bach's cartoons.

-2. Impossible to surmount; insuperable; unachievable: "He had insurmountable difficulties getting back into his house; so he had to call a locksmith."
+2. Impossible to master; insuperable; unachievable: Sam had insurmountable difficulties getting back into his house, so he had to call a locksmith.

 Related "above, over, beyond the normal, excessive" word units: